-Danny Aleshire is an associate in the Los Angeles office, focusing his practice on real estate, land use, and environmental matters.
-He has assisted real estate owners and developers through all stages of the entitlement and development process from the initial permitting and entitlement strategy through governmental approvals incorporating legal, political, community, and public relations issues.
-He has advised clients on local planning and zoning regulations, state and local governmental regulatory requirements and related environmental laws, including CEQA.
-He has helped shepherd development projects through various administrative, discretionary, quasi-judicial and legislative governmental processes, working with architects, political consultants, construction contractors and other consultants.
+Danny Aleshire is a partner in the firm’s Los Angeles office, focusing his practice on real estate, land use, and environmental matters.
+He currently serves as Special Counsel for the Carson Reclamation Authority and formerly served as the Assistant City Attorney of Signal Hill.
+He joined the firm in 2018 after nine years of private practice assisting real estate owners and developers through all stages of the entitlement and development process from the initial permitting and entitlement strategy through governmental approvals incorporating legal, political, community, and public relations issues.
+He has advised both municipalities and private clients on local planning and zoning regulations, state and local governmental regulatory requirements and related environmental laws, including CEQA.
+His experience has helped to shepherd development projects through various administrative, discretionary, quasi-judicial and legislative governmental processes, working with architects, political consultants, construction contractors and other consultants.

 Danny brings extensive experience as a former associate at Gibson, Dunn & Crutcher, LLP and Latham & Watkins LLP where he represented developers, investors, lenders, REITs and operators in a range of real estate transactions and real estate development projects involving office, retail, industrial, mixed-use, vacant land and hotel properties.
 Specifically, he has successfully negotiated agreements for real estate purchase and sales, partnership and joint ventures, equity financing, origination and restructuring of mortgage and mezzanine debt, leasing, construction, permitting and development.

 He has maintained an active pro bono practice working with nonprofit organizations to acquire, lease and finance various types of real property as well as assisting with development and entitlement matters.